If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Can Bacteria Grow in Ice Makers?

 All ice makers get surprisingly dirty over time.
-It’s because it provides the perfect location for bacteria and mold to grow.
+It’s because ice makers create the perfect location for bacteria and mold to grow.
 Bacteria and viruses can live in freezing temperatures, meaning they can be transferred to your ice.
+Yikes!

 How Often Should A Portable Ice Maker Be Cleaned?

-A portable ice maker should be cleaned every 3 to 6 months.
-If you notice the following warning signs, you should clean your ice maker immediately.
+A portable ice maker should be cleaned every month.
+I wouldn’t let it go longer than three months.
+If you’ve stored your ice maker away for the winter, you should clean it immediately before using it.
+Also, if you notice the following warning signs, you should clean your ice maker immediately.

 - Your ice smells funny.